KaikeWesleyReis/paper-code-for-explainable-AI-in-COVID-prediction/README.md

 ## Overall AI framework
 ![AI pipeline](https://user-images.githubusercontent.com/32513366/89131523-c9692f80-d4e3-11ea-8738-9405275f972e.png)

-**Disclaimer**: The supplementary material provided in this repository contains extra analysis and discussions compared to the text of the article.
-This decision was made to make the results presented more focused and objective.
+**Disclaimer**: The supplementary material provided in this repository contains extra analysis and discussions compared to the paper discussion.
+This decision was made to make the results presented more focused and objective for the paper.

 ## Best selected model info
 - **Type of dataset**: oversampled